mariadb-corporation/mariadb-columnstore-api/python/docs/usage/advanced_bulk_insert.rst

    :lineno-start: 37
    :caption: example/advanced_bulk_insert.py

+Many of the :py:class:`ColumnStoreBulkInsert` methods return a pointer to the class and a return status which means multiple calls can be chained together in a similar way to ORM APIs.
+Here we use additional datatypes :py:class:`ColumnStoreDateTime` and :py:class:`ColumnStoreDecimal`.

 :py:class:`ColumnStoreDateTime` is used to create an entry for a ``DATE`` or ``DATETIME`` column.
 It can be used to define custom formats for dates and times using the `strptime format <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strptime.html>`_.

 A decimal is created using the :py:class:`ColumnStoreDecimal` class.
 It can be set using a string, :c:type:`double` or a pair of integers.
 The first integer is the precision and the second integer is the scale.
 So this number becomes ``23476.23``.

-Many of the :py:class:`ColumnStoreBulkInsert` methods return a pointer to the class which means multiple calls can be chained together in a similar way to ORM APIs.
-Here we can also see the dates and decimal we set earlier are applied.

 .. literalinclude:: ../../example/advanced_bulk_insert.py
    :linenos: